OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-doc-compliance-checker/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to integrate Azure AI Search in a Teams message extension to compare a contract proposal against a guidance policy checklist to see if the proposal complies with the guidance.
-It uses Teams Toolkit for Visual Studio Code and JavaScript, and the message extension can be used as a plugin in Microsoft Copilot for Microsoft 365.
+description: This sample demonstrates integrating Azure Open AI into a Teams message extension to check a contract proposal's compliance with a policy checklist.
+It works with Teams Toolkit for Visual Studio Code and JavaScript and can be used in Microsoft Copilot for Microsoft 365.
 products:
 - office-teams
 - copilot-m365